You don't have to do this alone.

 Alissa will do a thorough review of history (including medical records prior to the appointment which can take several hours if extensive), assessment of the home, and physical exam to help guide you through end of life decision making for your beloved pet.
-If humane euthanasia is not chosen based on the assessment, she will leave you with a packet of resources for assessing and tracking your pet’s condition.
-This can be a standalone Quality of Life Assessment, or you and Alissa may decide to start palliative or hospice care (what enrollment into our program includes and what ongoing costs will be (the first 1-3 months of communications and care plan management are included complimentary with the assessment) are discussed at this time if you are interested, as we need to meet you and see your pet in order to best tailor it to your and their needs), including coming up with a detailed treatment plan for keeping your pet comfortable as long as possible (not all pets are candidates for hospice care).
+A customized folder of resources will be left with you at the appointment.
+What enrollment into our HPC program includes and what ongoing costs will be (the first 1-3 months of communications and care plan management are included complimentary with the assessment) are discussed at this time, as we need to meet you and see your pet in order to best tailor it to your and their needs, including coming up with a detailed treatment plan for keeping your pet comfortable as long as possible (not all pets are candidates for hospice care).
 Hospice/palliative care treatment plans may include medications (not included in assessment cost), physical therapy, home modifications and more.
-As we do not have the ability to perform diagnostic testing (and this can be extremely important to safely treat your pet), she may also recommend you have your pet examined and a workup completed (diagnostic treatment including bloodwork +/- imaging etc) at their primary veterinarian if this has not been performed recently.
+While we do have limited diagnostic testing available (see below), she may also recommend you have your pet examined and a workup completed (diagnostic treatment including bloodwork +/- imaging etc) at their primary veterinarian if this has not been performed recently.

 If you are interested in scheduling an in home assessment for your pet please start by submitting this questionnaire and having medical records emailed to firstname.lastname@example.org.
 If you would like more information first, please call, text, or email us at email@example.com.